Leinenkugel's: History

 In July 2023, Leinenkugel's workers went on strike for the first time since 1985 over low wages.
 Members of Teamsters Local 662, the strike ended on September 1 when a three-year contract was ratified.
 On November 6, 2024, MolsonCoors announced the 157 year old brewery in Chippewa Falls and Leinenkugel's 10th Street Brewery would be closed by January 17, 2025 and operations consolidated in Milwaukee.

+In January 2026, Katie Leinenkugel became the family's sixth generation to head the brewery.

 The existing Leinenkugel's brewery location in Chippewa Falls is still offering tours that delve into their six-generation legacy.
 Located nearby is Leinie Lodge, a family-friendly establishment with its pilot brewery for small-batch brewing, tasting room and retail store where visitors can find Leinenkugel merchandise.

 Breweries

-Leinenkugel's operates two breweries, but Molson-Coors will be closing them in 2025.
-The original, the company's base of operations, is located in Chippewa Falls; and the 10th Street Brewery is in Milwaukee.
+Leinenkugel's operated two breweries until 2025, but Molson-Coors closed the original location that year.
+The original, the company's base of operations, was located in Chippewa Falls; and the 10th Street Brewery is in Milwaukee.
 The 10th Street Brewery (formerly the Valentin Blatz Brewing Company brewery), was opened in 1986 by G. Heileman Brewing Company for the Blatz label.
 It was purchased by Leinenkugel's in 1995.
 It produces Leinenkugel's Big Eddy ale line, a series of seasonal, high alcohol beers.